ka-chang/StateLegiscraper/README.md

 <img src="doc/images/readme_chrome.png">

-5. Find the [Chrome Driver](https://chromedriver.chromium.org/downloads) that corresponds to your version and save it to your local drive
+5. Find the [Chrome Driver](https://chromedriver.chromium.org/downloads) that corresponds to your version and save it to your local drive.
+We recommend saving it within the cloned repository directory `statelegiscraper/assets` for organizational purposes.

-## Installation

-StateLegiscraper is installed using the command line and is best used with a virtual environment due to its dependencies.

-1. Open your choice of terminal (e.g., Terminal (MacOS) or [Ubuntu 20.04 LTS](https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71?activetab=pivot:overviewtab) (Windows))
-2. Clone the repoistory using `git clone https://github.com/ka-chang/StateLegiscraper.git`
-3. Change to the StateLegiscraper repository using `cd StateLegiscraper`
-4. Set up a new virtual environment using `conda create –n statelegiscraper python=3.7`
-5. Activate the statelegiscraper virtual environment with `conda activate statelegiscraper`
-6. Install package requirements using `pip3 install –r requirements.txt`
+### DeepSpeech Model Files

+StateLegiscraper uses an open-source speech-to-text engine called [DeepSpeech](https://github.com/mozilla/DeepSpeech/) to process audio files to text transcripts.
+DeepSpeech requires acoustic models to run, which StateLegiscraper's audio_to_text functions require.
+You can read more about DeepSpeech's acoustic models in their release notes [published here](https://github.com/mozilla/DeepSpeech/releases/tag/v0.9.3).

+To download DeepSpeech's v.0.9.3 models and v.0.9.3 model scorer, follow these instructions in your terminal of choice:

+1. Navigate the the assets folder in the statelegiscraper package using `cd statelegiscraper/assets`.
+2. Download the DeepSpeech's v.0.9.3 models into the assets directory using `curl -o https://github.com/mozilla/DeepSpeech/releases/download/v0.9.3/deepspeech-0.9.3-models.pbmm`
+3. Download the DeepSpeech's v.0.9.3 model scorer into the assets directory using `curl -o https://github.com/mozilla/DeepSpeech/releases/download/v0.9.3/deepspeech-0.9.3-models.scorer`

 ## Usage